 “Free” webhosting typically comes at a price.
 You may have to accept certain conditions, such as displaying third-party advertising on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)

 Free hosting (and Free websites) is normally offered as a way of getting you to upgrade to a paid account or using other paid services offered by the provider.
 Your web host has to recover their operating costs somehow, especially if they provide any form of support (you do not want to host your website with a company that offers little to no support – that’s just a disaster waiting to happen!)

 There are many reliable commercial hosting service companies that offer affordable hosting plans to suit all types of budgets, so there is no need to ever consider using a free hosting service.

-Reliability – Your website needs to remain accessible to visitors and users 24/7.
-Choose web hosting that guarantees at least 99% uptime.
+Reliability – Your website needs to be accessible to visitors 24/7.
+Choose a web host that guarantees at least 99% uptime.

 Speed Of Access – As well as being reliable, your web hosting service needs to be fast.

 Data Transfer – This is often referred to as the amount of traffic or bandwidth your account gets allocated.
 Make sure you know exactly what your data transfer limits are – especially if your hosting plan is advertised as ‘unlimited data transfer.’

 Cost – Not only the cost of hosting, but also how much extra it will cost you if you go over your allocated amount.